le-si/platform/packages/app/src/Documentation/Integrations/UsingPhotoshopTextToImage.md

 ![](/Photoshop/engine_selection.png)

 Happy diffusing!
-Head over to our page on [Image to Image](/docs/integrations/photoshop/image-to-image) to learn how to use this plugin to generate new assets from your existing images.
+Head over to our page on [image-to-image](/docs/integrations/photoshop/image-to-image) to learn how to use this plugin to generate new assets from your existing images.